Allied Health Team Training for Parkinson's Disease and Other Movement Disorders

 Daniela Albuquerque, OT - CETRAM - Movement Disorders Center, Occupational Therapy, Faculty of Medical Science, University of Santiago Chile (Santiago, Chile)

 The Allied Health Team Training for Parkinson’s disease is a three-day course designed by the International Parkinson and Movement Disorder Society Pan American Section (MDS-PAS) to increase knowledge about Parkinson’s disease and other movement disorders, to build capacity for comprehensive inter-professional care in the treatment of those diseases.
-An interdisciplinary faculty of senior movement disorder specialists will teach this program.
+An interdisciplinary faculty of senior movement disorder specialists taught this program.

-The course is intended for nurses, physical therapists, occupational therapists, speech language pathologists, social workers, psychologists, neurologists and general physician’s assistants, the majority of whom already have some experience with the management of Parkinson’s disease and other movement disorders, and are interested in further education and collaboration.
+This course is intended for nurses, physical therapists, occupational therapists, speech language pathologists, social workers, psychologists, neurologists and general physician’s assistants, the majority of whom already have some experience with the management of Parkinson’s disease and other movement disorders, and are interested in further education and collaboration.

 - Participate effectively as an interdisciplinary or inter-professional team member;